The Lion King (2019 film): Plot

-Two outcasts, Timon and Pumbaa, a meerkat and warthog, rescue Simba, who collapses in a desert.
-Simba grows up in the oasis with his two new friends and other animals, living a carefree life under the motto "hakuna matata" ("no worries" in Swahili).

-A grown-up Simba rescues Timon and Pumbaa from a hungry lioness, who turns out to be Nala.
-She and Simba reunite and fall in love, and she urges him to return home, telling him that the Pride Lands have become a drought-stricken wasteland under Scar's reign.
-Out of guilt of supposedly causing his father's death, Simba refuses and storms off.
-He then encounters Rafiki, who tells him that Mufasa's spirit lives on in Simba.
-Simba visits the ghost of Mufasa in the night sky, who tells him that he must take his rightful place as king.
-Realizing that he'd been running from his past for too long, Simba decides to return to the Pride Lands.
+Simba collapses in a desert but is rescued by two outcasts, a meerkat and a warthog named Timon and Pumbaa.
+Simba grows up with his two new friends in their oasis, living a carefree life under their motto "hakuna matata" ("no worries" in Swahili).
+Meanwhile, Scar attempts to convince Sarabi to be his queen, but she refuses.
+Years later, an adult Simba rescues Timon and Pumbaa from a hungry lioness, who is revealed to be Nala.
+Simba and Nala fall in love, and she urges him to return home, telling him that the Pride Lands have become drought-stricken under Scar's reign.
+Still feeling guilty over Mufasa's death, Simba refuses and leaves angrily.
+He encounters Rafiki, who tells Simba that Mufasa's spirit lives on in him.
+Simba is visited by the spirit of Mufasa in the night sky, who tells him that he must take his place as king.
+After Rafiki advises him to learn from the past instead of running from it, Simba decides to return to the Pride Lands.

-Aided by his friends, Simba sneaks past the hyenas at Pride Rock and confronts Scar, who was about to fight Sarabi.
-Scar taunts Simba over his role in Mufasa's death and backs him to the edge of the rock, where he reveals to him that he murdered Mufasa.
-Enraged, Simba tells the truth to the rest of the pride.
-Scar attempts to defend himself, but his knowledge of Mufasa's last moment (despite having previously claimed that he arrived too late at the gorge) exposes his role in Mufasa's death.
-Timon, Pumbaa, Rafiki, Zazu, and the lionesses fend off the hyenas while Scar, attempting to escape, is cornered at a ledge near the top of Pride Rock.
-Scar begs for mercy and attempts to blame his crimes on the hyenas; Simba spares his life but orders him to leave the Pride Lands forever.
-Scar refuses and attacks his nephew, but Simba throws him off the cliff after a brief fight.
-Scar survives the fall but gets attacked and mauled to death by the hyenas, who overheard his attempt to betray them.
-Afterward, Simba takes over the kingship and makes Nala his queen.
+Aided by his friends, Simba sneaks past the hyenas at Pride Rock and confronts Scar, who shames Simba over his supposed role in Mufasa's death.
+Scar then reveals to Simba that he killed Mufasa.
+Enraged, Simba retaliates and forces Scar to confess the truth to the pride.
+A battle ensues between Simba and his allies and the hyenas.
+Scar attempts to escape, but is cornered by Simba at a ledge near the top of Pride Rock.
+Scar begs for mercy and attempts to deceive Simba by blaming his actions on the hyenas.
+Simba spares Scar's life but orders him to leave the Pride Lands forever; Scar refuses and attacks Simba.
+Following a brief battle, Simba throws Scar off the ledge.
+Scar survives the fall, but the hyenas, who overheard him betraying them, attack and maul him to death.

-With the Pride Lands restored to its usual state, Rafiki presents Simba and Nala's newborn cub to the assembled animals, continuing the circle of life.
+With Scar and the hyenas gone, Simba takes his place as king, and Nala becomes his queen.
+With the Pride Lands restored, Rafiki presents Simba and Nala's newborn cub to the assembled animals, thus continuing the circle of life.